‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 The Legend (2007)

-One of the oldest TV shows made on a high budget, The Legend is a historical drama with a huge star cast including Oh Kwang-rok, Choi Min-su , Moon So-ri and Park Sang-won.
-As per various reports, the main star cast charged approximately KRW 250 million at that time (RM 0.82 million approximately) in total.
+One of the oldest TV shows made on a high budget, The Legend is a historical K-drama with a huge star cast including Oh Kwang-rok, Choi Min-su , Moon So-ri and Park Sang-won.
+As per various reports, the main star cast charged approximately KRW 250 million (approx. SGD 248,000) at that time in total.
 And, the total production cost rocketed high owing to heavy sets and grand locations along with costumes and special effects.

-Synopsis: This drama is set in ancient times with the reincarnation of God Damdeok (Yong-jun Bae) who leads the people of the kingdom to salvation.
+Synopsis: This most expensive K-drama is set in ancient times with the reincarnation of God Damdeok (Yong-jun Bae) who leads the people of the kingdom to salvation.

 Bulgasal: Immortal Souls (2021)